Axel-Barbelanne/jimny-wiki/Technical-Documentation.md

 - Whether communication has been lost with the Jetson The decision of whether the modules should be in manual, autonomous, or emergency mode is then carried out by activating the 48V relay accordingly for the stepper motor, and by communicating the decided mode to the other modules.

 The communication aspect mainly relays information received by the Jetson through UART.
 We hoped to do this via CAN from the beginning but were unable to get our hands on a CAN transceiver for the Jetson.
-The communication is therefore done through a 3 cable connection (Rx, Tx, GND, see [[#Set-up]]) from the Jetson to the Sterfboard.
+The communication is therefore done through a 3 cable connection (Rx, Tx, GND, see [Set-up](https://github.com/Axel-Barbelanne/jimny-wiki/wiki/Technical-Documentation#Set-up)) from the Jetson to the Sterfboard.
 After receiving this information, this module will process it and publish it to the CAN bus which is shared with the two other modules.
-See more [[#CAN|below]] for more information on the CAN bus.
+See more [below](https://github.com/Axel-Barbelanne/jimny-wiki/wiki/Technical-Documentation#CAN)) for more information on the CAN bus.

 For the Sterfboard, power is received via a regulated 9V input on the board from a buck converter, and is delivered to other modules over the same ethernet that implements the CAN bus.